marinasam14/ballot-analysis-2025/README.md

 You can run the analysis yourself.
 To do so you'll need the following installed on your computer:

 * Python 3
-* The Python libraries specified in `requirements.txt`.
+* The Python libraries specified in `markdown.txt`.

 ## Licensing